atomisthq/docs/docs/getting-started/index.md

 With `@atomist` now successfully authorized you can use the bot to manipulate your repositories on GitHub.
 However another responsibility of Atomist is to be able to react to events that occur on your repositories as well.

-To enable those repository events to promulgate into Atomist you need to configure a webhook from your GitHub organisation.
-Navigate to your organisations GitHub page and then click on `Settings` and, from the menu, `Webhooks`:
+To enable those repository events to promulgate into Atomist you need to configure a webhook from your GitHub organization.
+Navigate to your organizations GitHub page and then click on `Settings` and, from the menu, `Webhooks`:

 <div class="ss-container">
   <img src="images/gh-org-settings-for-atomist-webhook.png" alt="Settings page for GitHub webhooks" class="ss-small">